-The hypothesis that both lift and drag forces produced through a curved hand path accounted for the propulsive power in swimming was prominent until relatively recently.
-However, there seemed to be a discrepancy between the impulses predicted from models of lift and drag and those measured during swimming.
-Complicated biomechanical analyses of the top swimmers in the early 1990s (e.g. Cappaert, 1993) also seemed to show that they adopted a straighter hand path than expected.
-A very simple experiment, performed by Toussaint and colleagues (2002), demonstrated the potential for the lift force to be increased through the Bernoulli effect.
-Daniel Bernoulli was born in Groningen, The Netherlands in 1700.
+One theory is based on a very simple experiment, performed by Toussaint and colleagues (2002), which demonstrated the potential for the drag and lift forces to be increased through the Bernoulli effect when using this technique.
+Daniel Bernoulli was born in Groningen, in the Netherlands, in 1700.
 He was the first scientist to describe the relationship between fluid pressure and velocity.
 Bernoulli discovered that areas of high-speed fluid flow were associated with lower fluid pressure.
 The understandable assumption that faster-moving fluids develop higher pressure is not the case.